 The value of the securities prior to maturity will fluctuate based on many unpredictable factors.
-The value of your securities prior to maturity will fluctuate based on the level and volatility of the underlying index and a number of other factors, including the price and volatility of the stocks that constitute the underlying index, the dividend yields on the stocks that constitute the underlying index, interest rates generally, the time remaining to maturity and our creditworthiness, as reflected in our secondary market rate.
+The value of your securities prior to maturity will fluctuate based on the level and volatility of the underlying index and a number of other factors, including the price and volatility of the stocks that constitute the underlying index, the dividend yields on the stocks that constitute the underlying index, the exchange rate and the volatility of the exchange rate between the U.S. dollar and each of the currencies in which the stocks that constitute the underlying index trade, the correlation between those rates and the level of the underlying index, interest rates in the United States and in each of the markets of the stocks that constitute the underlying index, the time remaining to maturity and our creditworthiness, as reflected in our secondary market rate.
 You should understand that the value of your securities at any time prior to maturity may be significantly less than the issue price.